Ngorongoro Crater (World’s Largest Caldera) Facts, And Size

-Ngorongoro Crater Facts, Rim, Size, Depth, Safaris, Animals, Formation, Photos, Accommodation, Volcano Eruption & Reviews.
+Ngorongoro Crater (World’s Largest Caldera) Facts, Rim, Size, Depth, Safaris, Animals, Formation, Photos, Accommodation, Volcano Eruption & Reviews.
 The Ngorongoro Conservation Area is most famous for the Ngorongoro Crater, the largest unfilled volcanic caldera in the world.
 It has the highest concentration of species in the Ngorongoro Conservation Area and is the largest and most beautiful of the craters there.
 Due to its stunning natural beauty, it is also considered one of Africa’s Seven Wonders.
 Over twenty-five thousand animals, including the “big five” (elephants, buffalo, rhinoceroses, lions, and leopards), call the Ngorongoro Crater home.

 Hippos, hyenas, warthogs, zebras, elands, gazelles, and wildebeests are just few of the other creatures that inhabit this crater.
 This makes Ngorongoro Crater a prime location in Tanzania for viewing wildlife, especially the “big five.”